Underground Garage and Square in Portopetro: Solution for the Parking Chaos — or a Construction Problem?

 Underground garage and square in Portopetro: solution for the parking chaos — or a new problem?

 If you walk along Portopetro's promenade in the late afternoon, the smells of roasting food and the sea mix with the constant beeping of heavy machines: concrete mixers, sharp hammering, the whisper of tarpaulins in the wind.
-The municipality of Santanyí has started work that — it is hoped — will allow 20 cars to park underground and create a public square above with benches, play equipment and greenery.
+The municipality of Santanyí has started work that — it is hoped — will allow 20 cars to park underground and create a public square above with benches, play equipment and greenery, as described in a report on the Portopetro underground garage and square.
 The key question is clear: will the underground garage really provide relief for locals and businesses, or will noise, costs and displacement spoil the benefits?

 Why construction is happening in the middle of the season — and what that means

 Many residents are surprised that heavy machinery is rolling in right now, when the streets are full and the cafés buzz late into the evening.
-The administration points to tight deadlines: the project must be approved by the end of 2025, and bureaucratic schedules left no room for a winter break.
+The administration points to tight deadlines: the project must be approved by the end of 2025, a timeline noted in news on the new Portopetro plaza and garage expected to finish by year-end, and bureaucratic schedules left no room for a winter break.
 That may sound pragmatic, but the decision has consequences: delivery traffic shifts, visitors and regular drivers spend more time searching for spaces, and a restaurant terrace is suddenly not as quiet as yesterday.
 The question rarely spoken aloud is: was the seasonal burden really weighed against the benefit — and by whom?

 More than numbers: costs, grants and follow-up expenses